Search and Destroy (The Stooges song): Covers

 Australian punk band Radio Birdman performed a high energy cover version during a set at the Marryatville Hotel recorded for TV by the Australian Broadcasting Corporation (ABC) in 1977.

 Finnish band Smack played the song in their gig at Husulan Kasino 26 September 1986 and it has been recorded on their live album Live Desire.

 Former Chemlab vocalist Jared Louche covered the song with The Aliens for his 1999 solo debut Covergirl.

 Emanuel covered the song for the Tony Hawk's American Wasteland original soundtrack in 2005.

+Canadian artist Peaches was picked by Iggy Pop to cover the song for the charity compilation album War Child Presents Heroes Vol. 1, released in 2009.

 Skunk Anansie covered the song for the Sucker Punch soundtrack.

 Industrial metal band Ministry, joined by guitarist Billy Morrison and bassist David Ellefson, covered the track on their 2021 album Moral Hygiene.

 Indie rock band Florence and the Machine covered the song on the deluxe edition of their 2022 album Dance Fever.

 Red Hot Chili Peppers covered the song on The Beavis and Butt-Head Experience.

 Soundgarden covered the song on Live on I-5.

 Shotgun Messiah covered the song for the 1992 EP I want More.

 EMF covered the song for their 1992 EP Unexplained.